What Is a Co-op?

 There are 1,300 independent and autonomous co-operatives in Ontario, with 1,900 locations in 400 communities.

 CLASSIC DEFINITION: According to the classical definition of a co-operative as set out by the International Co-operative Alliance (ICA), a co-operative is "an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled enterprise."
-The symbol of the co-operative movement is the Rainbow Flag, a symbol used by many organizations and countries throughout the world.
+The symbol of the co-operative movement is the COOP Identity and Marque, a symbol used by many organizations and countries throughout the world.

-A BUSINESS MODEL: A co-operative is actually a form of business enterprise that can be used as a corporate vehicle—much like a stock company—in all sectors of the economy.
+A BUSINESS MODEL: A co-operative is actually a form of business enterprise that can be used as a corporate vehicle—much like any other type of business corporation —in all sectors of the economy.
 The co-operative model uses its unique form of business enterprise to accomplish social and policy ends.
 As such, co-operatives and the co-operative model are optimal for the delivery of service in the social economy.

 Co-operatives face similar problems to traditional investor-driven firms: concentration, globalization, organizational and technical change, and the changing needs of clients.
 However, co-operatives also face particular challenges due to their specific nature as democratically controlled organizations providing equitable economic benefits to their members.
 To be successful, co-operatives must be competitive while maintaining their special nature as businesses that are user-driven, democratically owned and managed by their members.